luxorishere/DSA_Leetcode_gfg_etc/Patterns For DSA.md

-sure, here it is without timestamps and formatted for markdown:

----

 ## Prefix Sum
 **prefix sum** is an array where each element at index i is the sum of elements from the original array from index 0 to i.